Frequently Asked Questions

 Sales tax charged on petty cash purchases should not be paid by the purchaser.
 If, however, a petty cash purchase cannot be made without payment of sales tax, reimbursement of the sales tax will be made by the University Cashier.
 Exemption Certificate forms may be obtained from the Director of Business Services.

-A procurement card program has been developed to streamline requisitioning, procurement, receiving and payment processing for low value ($4,499.99 or less) purchases.
+A procurement card program has been developed to streamline requisitioning, procurement, receiving and payment processing for low value ($4,999.99 or less) purchases.
 The program utilizes the Bank of America VISA Purchasing card as the payment processing medium and is administered by Bank of America.
 When placing an order with suppliers, cardholders use their charge number in lieu of requisitions and purchase orders.
 Each cardholder maintains a log of purchases to compare with their monthly bank statement to ensure the accuracy of the charges.
 Bank of America pays the suppliers and provides GSU a consolidated monthly billing.
 GSU uses this to make consolidated payment to Bank of America and then to charge each department for purchases made.
 Each card is assigned to a specific individual, department, expense account, and project number.
-The Purchase Card follows the same basic guidelines as noted above for Express Vouchers.
+The Purchase Card follows the same basic guidelines as noted above for Payment Requests.
 A detailed Purchase Card Manual is available on-line and orientation is provided to each individual receiving a Purchase Card.
 Contact the Purchasing Department at extension 404-413-3150 to request information on the Purchase Card program or to request an application for the card.

-Film and/ or video rentals/purchases costing $4,999.99 or less may be processed via the Express Voucher.
+Film and/ or video rentals/purchases costing $4,999.99 or less may be processed via the Payment Request.
 If rental/purchase exceeds this amount, a requisition must be used.
 In scheduling the show date, allow at least five days for Purchasing to process requisition along with lead time required for shipment by distributor.
 It is the department's responsibility to return any film that is previewed.
 We strongly recommended the use of a shipper that has the capability of tracking their deliveries in the event the film is lost.

 When it is determined that equipment or supplies should be returned, the originating department should contact the buyer involved.
 The buyer will contact the supplier and will handle all correspondence and details.
 Any correspondence you may have regarding the purchase should be forwarded to Purchasing.